Ervebo (rVSVΔG-ZEBOV-GP) Ebola Vaccine

 Merck's Ervebo, Ebola Vaccine (rVSV-ZEBOV-GP) (v920) is a live, recombinant, replication-competent vaccine.
 Ervebo's active ingredient is Vesicular Stomatitis Virus (VSV), in which its surface protein has been replaced with that of Zaire ebola virus disease (EBOV).
-In addition, it was genetically engineered to express the main glycoprotein from the Zaire ebolavirus to provoke a neutralizing immune response to the Ebolavirus.
-This Ebola vaccine's inactive ingredients include recombinant human serum albumin, and tromethamine (Tris) buffer, which contains a trace amount of rice protein.
+In addition, this Ebola vaccine was genetically engineered to express the main glycoprotein from the Zaire ebolavirus to provoke a neutralizing immune response to the Ebolavirus.
+This Ebola vaccine's inactive ingredients include recombinant human serum albumin and tromethamine (Tris) buffer, which contains a trace amount of rice protein.

-It is not possible to become infected with EBOV from the vaccine because the vaccine only contains a gene from the Ebola virus, not the whole virus.
+It is impossible to become infected with EBOV from the Ervebo vaccine because it only contains a gene from the Ebola virus, not the whole virus.
 Specifically, it contains a gene for the EBOV glycoprotein that replaces the gene for the native VSV glycoprotein, says the U.S. CDC.

 Since the Ervebo vaccination program in central Africa in 2019, approximately 300,000 persons have been vaccinated with the ERVEBO vaccine.
 The Ervebo vaccine protects people from Zaire Ebolavirus, but not against other species of Ebolavirus or Marburgvirus.
-People cannot get EVD from the Ervebo vaccine.
+In addition, people cannot get EVD from the Ervebo vaccine.

 As of March 8, 2022, the U.S. CDC stated 'The correlate of protection, or the specific immune response to the ERVEBO vaccine that closely relates to protection against infection with EBOV, is unknown and still being studied.
-Whether it is effective when administered concurrently with antiviral medication, immune globulin, and/or blood or plasma transfusion is also unknown.
+It is also unknown whether it is effective when administered concurrently with antiviral medication, immune globulin, and/or blood or plasma transfusion.
 And the duration of protection conferred by an initial dose of ERVEBO is also unknown.
 Furthermore, a booster dose for people who have been previously vaccinated may extend the duration of protection for ERVEBO.
-Scientists continue to monitor people who have received the vaccine to learn more.'
+Therefore, scientists continue to monitor people who have received the vaccine to learn more.'

 ERVEBO does not provide protection against other species of Ebolavirus or Marburgvirus.
 Drugbank's Accession Number: DB15595.
 ATC code: J07BX02.
 STN: 125690.
 Clinical Reviewer: Rebecca Reindel.